nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 This `Identity` construct is similar to a `<Key, Value>` pair  in a HashMap implementation, where we use the `Key` to determine the object's identity and `Value` for its satellite values.

-### Immutability of Session, ModuleClass, and Student
+### Immutability of Student, ModuleClass, and related classes

-In the implementation of the `Session`, `ModuleClass` and `Student` classes, it was decided to implement them in an immutable manner.
+In the implementation of the `Student`, `ModuleClass` and other related classes, it was decided to implement them in an immutable manner.

 This is done mainly for three reasons:
 - Java passes its values by-reference, this can cause quite the confusion if objects returned by `Model` are mutated.
 - Simplifies loading data from `Storage` as we do not need to ensure contents of data in one object has is referencing the same object as another.